-The board of directors of South Branch Valley Bancorp, Inc. has unanimously approved a merger combining Potomac Interim Bank, Inc. a wholly-owned subsidiary of South Branch, and Potomac Valley Bank.
-It is anticipated that upon your approval, South Branch will change its name to "Summit Financial Group, Inc." In the merger, Potomac shareholders will receive shares of Summit common stock depending upon South Branch's and Potomac's respective book values.
-Potomac shareholders generally will not recognize federal income tax gain or loss for the Summit stock they receive.
-However, each shareholder should consult his or her own tax advisor for information concerning how the merger will effect his or her own tax situation.
+Branch Valley Bancorp, Inc. has meeting are: unanimously approved a merger combining South Branch and Potomac Valley Bank.
+In the merger, Potomac shareholders will receive shares of Summit common stock depending upon South Branch's and Potomac's respective book values.

-At the meeting, you will consider and vote on the issuance of stock and change of name to "Summit Financial Group, Inc." contemplated by the merger agreement.
-These items cannot be completed unless holders of at least a majority of South Branch common stock approve it.
+At the meeting, you will consider and vote on the issuance of stock to Potomac shareholders and the change of our name to "Summit Financial Group, Inc." These items cannot be completed unless holders of at least a majority of South Branch common stock approve it.
 The South Branch Board believes the merger, the issuance of shares and the name change are in the best interests of South Branch shareholders and unanimously recommends that shareholders vote to approve the issuance of shares of stock and the change of South Branch's name.